TablePress/TablePress/readme.txt

 Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) on the plugin website.

 = Support? =

+**Premium Support**

+Users with a valid TablePress Premium license plan are eligible for Priority Email Support, directly from the plugin developer!
+[Find out more!](https://tablepress.org/premium/)

+**Community Support for users of the Free version**

 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress/).
-Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress#new-post) if you don't find an existing answer.
+Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress/#new-post) if you don't find an existing answer.
 Thank you!

 = Requirements? =
 In short: WordPress 5.8 or higher, while the latest version of WordPress is always recommended.